FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Preliminaries

 \subsection{Continuous Distributional Critics (DSAC)}

-To mitigate the quantization errors inherent in discrete distributional approximations, we employ the Discrete Soft Actor-Critic (DSAC) framework \citep{Duan2020DistributionalSA,DuanDSACv2}.
-DSAC parameterizes the return distribution as a continuous Gaussian $Z_\theta(\cdot|s, a) \sim \mathcal{N}(Q_\theta(s, a), \sigma_\theta^2(s, a))$.
-Furthermore, to address the numerical instability of standard KL-divergence gradients, DSAC decouples the objective into independent mean and standard deviation updates.
+To mitigate the limitations of discrete distributional approximations and ensure accurate value estimation, we employ the Distributional Soft Actor-Critic (DSAC) framework \citep{Duan2020DistributionalSA,DuanDSACv2}.
+DSAC parameterizes the return distribution as a continuous Gaussian $Z_\theta(\cdot|s, a) \sim \mathcal{N}(Q_\theta(s, a), \sigma_\theta^2(s, a))$, thereby avoiding both quantization artifacts and manual support specification.
+Furthermore, to address the numerical instability of standard KL-divergence gradients, DSAC derives separate gradient estimators for the mean and standard deviation.
 This separation inversely scales the mean update by variance to reduce step sizes in high-uncertainty regions, thereby curbing overestimation, while stabilizing the variance update via target clipping $C(\cdot; b)$ to prevent optimization collapse \citep{DuanDSACv2}: